Abstract black and white image with blurred outlines and shapes.

-Austrian composer, violinist, and sound artist Mia Zabelka makes chemical processes sensually tangible through her music.
+Austrian composer, violinist, and sound artist Mia Zabelka makes chemical and physical processes sensually tangible through her music.
 Her works are acoustic experiments in which microtonality, extended playing techniques, which she calls “sonic body impulses”, and electronics become tools to make her vision of hidden vibrations of matter audible.

 She understands sound not only as an artistic medium but also as a physical and biological phenomenon.
 With a radically exploratory approach, she traces the music of molecules, navigating frequency spaces where – beyond traditional harmonies – the invisible is revealed: the movement of atoms, the oscillation of chemical bonds, the whisper of organic processes.